 An industry trade group says the changes, which include a slightly higher level of allowable mercury emissions, don’t go far enough to ensure coal remains an alternative to natural gas.
 The EPA released its revised rule Nov.
 16.

 “I’m not sure it’s sufficient to fix the problem, even for new sources,” said Scott Segal, director of the Electric Reliability Coordinating Council, a utility group that includes Atlanta-based Southern Co.
-(SO)
+(SO:US)

 While Segal said utilities were reviewing the proposal, he said the revisions would still constrain a utility’s ability to build a new coal plant.